agsh/rtsp-ffmpeg/README.md

-# rtsp-ffmpeg-mjpeg
+# rtsp-ffmpeg
-Node.js FFMpeg wrapper for streaming RTSP into MotionJPEG.
+Lazy Node.js FFMpeg wrapper for streaming RTSP into MotionJPEG.
 It runs FFMpeg process only when someone is subscribed to its `data` event.
+Every `data` event contains one image `Buffer` object.

 ## Sample
 With [socket.io](http://socket.io/) library.